We're very excited to launch an addition to The Fiery Sword Global Ministries: our own publishing label!

 We are a Christian ministry, so we only accept strong, biblically sound manuscripts, fiction or non-fiction.
 Since we're new, we are very limited on how many authors with whom we can work.

 Our first client ever is Jami Salters of Columbia, South Carolina.
 Alexys worked with Jami from start to finish.
 Her manuscript, by her own admission, was quite a mess as she is not a typist.
-She literally pecked her entire 450 page book into her cellphone on an app.
+She literally pecked her entire 450-page book into her cellphone on an app.
 Wow!
 That is determination.
 It proves that any of us can get our book onto paper if we really want to.
-No excuses!

 TFSP was utterly honored to assist Retired Major General Richard A. Scholtes with his very first book at the age of 85.
 Not only is Richard a highly decorated officer, but I call him my friend.
 He's an amazing writer and, in his book God's Hand Upon an Unlikely Soldier, he recounts his life in the military.
 He experienced some amazing trials as well as countless triumphs.
 Through it all, he gives God all the glory.